- I can explain the major turning points of the war and contrast military campaigns in the European and Pacific theaters.

 Everyone should watch the video below – it will give you a great overview of the entire Atlantic / European theater.

-To add to your maps, you can use this great animated overview of the war in Europe.
-You can also consult World War II in Europe from the United States Holocaust Memorial Museum and another overview map may be helpful as well.
+To add to your maps, consult World War II in Europe from the United States Holocaust Memorial Museum and World War II – A Visual History.
+Here’s another overview map may be helpful as well.

 - The Battle of the Atlantic – from wikipedia and The Mariners’ Museum, and here is an AWESOME interactive map from the American Battle Monuments Commission – plus, you could play the BBC’s Battle of the Atlantic game